Urgent Care for Cuts and Wounds in Columbia MD

 How do you treat skin cuts and wounds?

 An injury is a physical problem that damages your body.
-There are many types of injuries that can be caused by accidents, falls, hits, weapons, and more.
+Many types of injuries can be caused by accidents, falls, hits, weapons, and more.
 In the United States, millions of people suffer injuries every year.
 The severity of these injuries varies from minor to life-threatening.
 Working or playing, driving a car, or walking across the street, injuries can happen at any time.

 Injuries that break the skin or other tissues of the body are called wounds.
 The most common types of injuries are cuts, scrapes, scratches, and punctures.
 Wounds are usually caused by accidents, but surgery, sutures, and stitches can also cause them.
 Even though minor wounds aren’t serious, they should be cleaned as soon as possible.
 First aid may be necessary for serious or infected wounds, followed by a visit to the doctor.
 In addition, you should seek medical attention if the wound is deep, you cannot close it yourself, it is bleeding or dirt-filled, or it is not healing.